Thekla (daughter of Theophilos)

-Thekla (Θέκλα; early 820s or 830s – after 870), latinized as Thecla, was a princess of the Amorian dynasty of the Byzantine Empire.
-The daughter and eldest child of Byzantine emperor Theophilos and empress Theodora, she was proclaimed augusta in the late 830s.
-After Theophilos's death in 842 and her mother becoming regent for Thekla's younger brother Michael III, Thekla was associated with the regime as co-empress alongside Theodora and Michael.
+Thekla (Θέκλα; early 820s or 830s – after 870), Latinized as Thecla, was a princess of the Amorian dynasty of the Byzantine Empire.
+The eldest child of Byzantine emperor Theophilos and empress Theodora, she was proclaimed augusta in the late 830s.
+After Theophilos's death in 842 and her mother becoming regent for Thekla's younger brother, Michael III, Thekla was associated with the regime as co-empress alongside Theodora and Michael.

 Thekla was deposed by Michael III, possibly alongside her mother, in 856 and consigned to a convent in Constantinople.
-Some time later, she allegedly returned to imperial affairs and became the mistress of Michael III's friend and co-emperor Basil I. After Basil murdered Michael in 867 and took power as the sole emperor, Thekla was neglected as his mistress and she took another lover, John Neatokometes.
-Once Basil found out about the affair, Thekla fell out of favor, was beaten and had her property confiscated.
+Some time later, she allegedly returned to imperial affairs and became the mistress of Michael's friend and co-emperor Basil I. After Basil murdered Michael in 867 and took power as the sole emperor, Thekla was neglected as his mistress and she took another lover, John Neatokometes.
+Once Basil found out about the affair, Thekla fell out of favor, was beaten, and had her property confiscated.